SasiriChathurika/BlazeposeRobot/README.md

 # BlazeposeRobot
-BlazePose-based monocular camera robot controlled via laptop-Arduino serial communication.
-Tracks individuals using landmarks, sends commands to Arduino for motor control.
+This GitHub repository hosts a comprehensive implementation of a robot system utilizing a monocular camera for tracking and navigation.
+Operating on a laptop, the system establishes communication with an Arduino board via serial connection.
+Leveraging BlazePose landmarks detection, it efficiently tracks individuals and maneuvers towards them by issuing commands to control four motors through the Arduino board.
+This repository provides a structured framework and codebase for building and experimenting with similar robotic applications.